 What to use it for

 There are different use cases why you should import your users:

-For each use case, you need a CSV file with your users.
+For each use case, you need a CSV or Excel file with your users.

 How it works

-To upload a list of users you need a CSV file that contains all your users' email addresses and optionally with their attributes.
+To upload a list of users you need a CSV (.csv) or Excel (.xlsx) file that contains all your users' email addresses and optionally with their attributes.
 You can ask your tech department for such a list or you can create it by yourself.